Four Eyes Film Series INDEPENDENT . INTERNATIONAL . ILLUMINATING . IMAGINATIVE

 Four Eyes screens notable independent and world films not typically available to film lovers in Lacombe and area.
 The film series is organized by a group of staff at Mary C. Moore Public Library.
 We acknowledge and appreciate our partnership with Toronto international Film Festival Film Circuit and Lacombe City Cinemas.

-Films screen on the third Wednesday evening of each month (except July and August) at 7pm, at Lacombe City Cinemas.
+Films show on the third Wednesday evening of each month (except July and August) at 7pm, at Lacombe City Cinemas.

-Can't make it to a screening?
+Can't make it to the theatre?
 Don't worry -- there will be a copy of each film in the library collection.

 Advance tickets: $9 each, available at the library on the first of the month until noon on the day of the film

 Door tickets are $10 each, cash only, subject to availability